Tribal trip to West Papua from 18 to 27 October 2025 / From 4,400€

 After a hard trekking, we will arrive at the home of the last Korowai.
 These aborigines did not have contact with anyone outside their community until the 1970s and, to this day, they continue to practice hunting and gathering as a means of subsistence.
 We will share a few days with them and we will be able to contemplate their spectacular tree houses, built more than 30 meters high.
 In addition, we will listen to their sacred songs, with which they bless each routine action and we will accompany them through the jungle in their daily chores: hunting, gathering and making sago flour.
 In short, we will witness that there are still human groups that live sustainably and in absolute harmony with nature.

-The guide for this tribal trip to West Papua will be Aníbal Bueno, an ethnophotographer and expert in ethnic minorities.
+The guide for this tribal trip to West Papua will be Lucía Madrid, anthropological and cultural popularizer with a gender focus.

 Download the itinerary for this tribal trip to West Papua